giulio1979/webhook-source-connector/README.md

 - Creates HTTP server based on netty for listening to webhook requests
 - Can validate incoming webhook requests with custom validation logic
 - Determine Kafka topic based on a configurable request header
+- Determine Kafka key based on a configurable request header
 - Configurable DLQ if kafka topic header is not found
 - Sanitizes topic name from header by replacing illegal characters with underscores(_)